Understanding the Commercial Real Estate World of Edison Park, Chicago

 1. Retail Spaces: Edison Park’s main commercial corridors, particularly along Northwest Highway and Harlem Avenue, are home to a variety of retail businesses.
 These areas are bustling with activity, offering everything from boutique shops and restaurants to grocery stores and service-oriented businesses that cater to the needs of local residents and visitors.

-2. Office Spaces: While Edison Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, real estate agencies, and professional services.
+2. Chicago Office Spaces: While Edison Park is primarily residential, there are opportunities for small office spaces, particularly for healthcare providers, legal practices, real estate agencies, and professional services.
 These offices are often located in converted residential properties or small commercial buildings along major streets, providing convenient access for clients and employees.

 3. Mixed-Use Developments: Mixed-use properties are increasingly common in Edison Park, especially along its key commercial streets.
 These developments typically feature ground-floor retail or office spaces with residential units above, providing a steady income stream for investors while contributing to the neighborhood’s urban vitality.